Zhao Wei: Japanese flag dress

-Zhao has been a regular subject of tabloids.
-In 2001, she did a group of photos for the August issue of fashion magazine L'Officiel China.
+In 2001, Zhao shot a group of photos for the August issue of fashion magazine L'Officiel China.
 In one photo, Zhao was wearing a designer dress (Heatherette NYC label, designed by Richie Rich).
-The dress assembled a pattern similar to the Japanese military's Rising Sun Flag during World War 2 (WW II).
-Four months later, in December 2001, a local evening newspaper started to question and criticize the photo.
-Still torn by Japan's crimes against China during WW II, the newspaper quickly provoked a public outcry, and more media joined to attack Zhao.
-Some called for her work to be banned and to prohibit her from show business.
-On 9 December, the newspaper Beijing Evening News and network Sina.com published Zhao's apology letter to the nation.
-On 17 December, Zhao again apologized on the television show Entertainment Live; the apology was broadcast on 200 television networks and 100 radio stations in China.
+The dress assembled a pattern similar to the Japanese military's Rising Sun Flag during World War 2.
+Four months later, in December 2001, Xiaoxiang Morning Herald, a local evening newspaper in Hunan, questioned and criticized the photo, provoking a national outcry against Zhao.
+On 9 December, the newspaper Beijing Evening News and network Sina.com published Zhao's apology letter.
+On 17 December, Zhao again apologized on the television show Entertainment Live.
+On 28 December 2001, during her performance at a concert in Hunan, Zhao was attacked and had feces thrown at her on stage by Fu Shenghua, a construction worker who claimed his grandparents had been killed during the Second Sino-Japanese War.
+However, after a two-month investigation, Beijing Youth Daily concluded that Fu had lied to the media.
+The investigation revealed that no one in his family had been killed during the war and that Fu was not a construction worker but had been unemployed for several years.